jehiah/safe_streets/cyclists_with_cameras.md

 authorized Driver of a Street Hail Livery, while driving a Street Hail Livery) are subject to additional fines and penalties that will be imposed by the Commission for violating the traffic law.
 (1) Laws, rules or regulations governing stationary vehicles.
+* 54-13(a)(2) - Taxicab Drivers (and any authorized Driver of a Street Hail Livery, while driving a Street Hail Livery) must comply with all applicable traffic laws, rules, and regulations.
+Taxicab Drivers (and any authorized Driver of a Street Hail Livery, while driving a Street Hail Livery) are subject to additional fines and penalties that will be imposed by the Commission for violating the traffic law.
+(2) Laws, rules or regulations governing moving vehicles.

 ## TLC Commission Rules - For Hire Driver Regulations